Oh Honey! Is honey safe for dogs?

 - Hot spots and bug bites.
 The anti-inflammatory properties also come in handy when treating hot spots and bug bites, especially when combined with CBD.

 - Kennel cough (or really, any type of cough).
-Honey coats the throat and makes it easier to swallow, and the antibacterial properties can help treat kennel cough.
+Honey coats the throat and makes it easier to swallow, and the antibacterial properties can help fight kennel cough.

 How do I give my dog honey?